-It is part of the University of San Francisco, a private, nonprofit, Jesuit university founded in 1855.
+The University of San Francisco, a private, nonprofit, Jesuit university was founded in 1855.
 The USF School of Law is ranked the sixth most ethnically diverse law school in the nation by U.S. News and World Report.

 Degrees Offered JD, JD/MBA, JD/MUPA, JD/LLM in Taxation, LLM in International Transactions and Comparative Law, LLM in Intellectual Property and Technology Law, LLM in Taxation, Master of Legal Studies in Taxation (MLST), 3+3 Bachelor's and JD

 JD Certificate Programs Business Law, International and Comparative Law, Intellectual Property and Technology Law, Labor and Employment Law, Public Interest Law, Tax Law

 Centers and Institutes Center for Law and Ethics

 International Programs Summer international externships in China, Czech Republic, Germany, Ireland, Italy, Liechtenstein, London, Mexico, Paris, Spain, Vietnam.
 Semester exchanges in Czech Republic, Hong Kong, Luxembourg